 Controlling your air flow will benefit your patients, employees and visitors.
 It will also keep you compliant with The Joint Commission.
 There are safety measures to be taken in order to provide a safe environment.

-CHT can provide pressure and air flow tests with documentation as part of your CHx program profile that satisfies the code and statute.
+CHT can provide pressure and air flow tests with documentation as part of your Vitaleyez program profile that satisfies the code.
 CHT inspectors and verifiers speak TJC, CMS, NFPA99-2102, ASSE, OSHA, FGI and several other languages to help everyone breath easier.